-With age, your eyes do need more light to see, colors become harder to distinguish (particularly shades of green and blue), it becomes more difficult to focus on objects close to you, and adjusting to glare and darkness is more challenging.
+With age, your eyes need more light to see, and colors become harder to distinguish, particularly shades of green and blue.
+It becomes more difficult to focus on objects close to you and adjust to glare and darkness.

-Mucous cells in the conjunctiva, the mucous membrane that covers the eye and the inside of the eyelids, can decrease with age.
+The number of mucous cells in the conjunctiva, the membrane that covers your eye and the inside of your eyelids, can decrease with age.
 Tear production can also decrease.
 Together, these two changes mean you might have dryer eyes as you get older.

-That light is then focused by the lens on the retina, which Zacks says is comparable to the film in the back of a camera.
-The retina converts the light to a neural signal, which the optic nerve carries to your brain, like a cable that connects the camera to a television screen, in this case the world around us.
+Light is then focused by the lens on the retina, which Zacks says is comparable to the film in the back of a camera.
+The retina converts the light to a neural signal, which the optic nerve carries to your brain.

-By middle age, the lens becomes less flexible and can’t thicken as it could when you were younger, a condition called presbyopia.
+By middle age, the lens becomes less flexible and can’t respond as it did when you were younger, a condition called presbyopia.
 This affects your ability to focus close up.

 Among retinal diseases, AMD is the leading cause of vision loss and blindness in adults over age 65.
-About 15 million Americans have AMD, but most don’t know it until they begin to lose vision, according to the American Society of Retina Specialists (ASRS)
+About 11 million Americans have AMD, but most don’t know it until they begin to lose vision, according to the American Society of Retina Specialists.

-If you’re over 65, or have a family history of AMD, you should consider seeing a retinal specialist because the earliest signs of AMD can be detected.
-Women and those of European descent also are at higher risk.
+If you’re over 65 or have a family history of AMD, you should consider seeing a retinal specialist who can detect the earliest signs of AMD.
+Women and those of European descent have more risk.